 If your dog suffers from environmental allergies here are few tips on how you can look after his/ her home environment: https://www.vitacanis.co.uk/allergies-nip-them-in-the-bud/

-Long evening in autumn are great for socializing , and having family and friends around.
+Long evenings in autumn are great for socializing and having family and friends around.

-If your doggo is just a bit stressed form the visitors, but not showing signs on an anxiety ( https://www.vitacanis.co.uk/calming-floral-spray-or-comfort-blend/) , use the Calming Floral Spray to calm him down.
-You can even use it prior the visit and while the guests are in your house. .
+If your doggo is just a bit stressed from the visitors, but not showing signs of anxiety (https://www.vitacanis.co.uk/calming-floral-spray-or-comfort-blend/), use the Calming Floral Spray to calm him down.
+You can even use it prior to the visit and while the guests are in your house. .
 If you use it as an air freshener it will keep you all calm and uplifted 😊

 3/ Dark walks

-The morning and nights are getting darker every day… To keep your dog, and yourself safe, it is a good idea to get reflective lead, collar or harness.
+The morning and nights are getting darker every day… To keep your dog, and yourself safe, it is a good idea to get a reflective lead, collar, or harness.
 It will help drivers to see you better in the dark.
-Alternatively you can get clip on lights t help you to see your dog when of the lead.
+Alternatively, you can get clip-on lights t help you to see your dog when of the lead.

 4/ Fallen fruits

 If your dog is as greedy as mine you have to watch this one!!

 Unpicked fruit can easily become mouldy and fermented on the ground.
 Mouldy food can contain tremorgenic mycotoxins which can be deadly for your dog if eaten, causing muscle tremors and convulsions.

 Also fallen fruits that ferment become naturally alcoholic while sitting on the ground… If your dog eats fruit like this, he can have a toxic reaction to this natural alcohol.
 And you don’t want to carry home drunken dog, do you?